-Table 7 Table 7: Goal EC 2 Policies and Tasks Policy E Policy EC 2.1 Increase Use of Energy Efficient Vehicles and Equipment Encourage the use of energy efficient vehicles and equipment to reduce energy consumption and carbon emission emissions and support the use of low-emission or renewable fuel vehicles by residents and businesses, public agencies and city government.
-No. Actions Who When Recommended Priority А Develop fleet electrification plan including CA, CM, Mid-term High necessary charging infrastructure and O&M (unfunded) implement electric first policy when purchasing replacement vehicles and other fuel burning equipment.
-When electric vehicle options are inappropriate, hybrid vehicles should be the second choice. В Work with Clover Park School District to PWE, CED, Near-term High promote an anti-idling program for school CM, outside (ongoing) buses.
-Encourage the District to educate agencies parents and transportation providers to avoid idling during pick-up/drop-off times.
-Policy EC 2.2 Expand Affordable Public Transit Public ti ansit provides an environmentally friendly, cost- effective, and eq uitable mode of travel for residents tors.
-Lakewood will coordinate with regional tran d public transit to improve mobility options for re ment patterns can further maximize the efficiency greenhouse gas emissions within Lakewood.
+Table 7: Goal EC 2 Policies and Tasks

+Policy EC 2.1 Increase Use of Energy Efficient Vehicles and Equipment

+Encourage the use of energy efficient vehicles and equipment to reduce energy consumption and carbon emissions and support the use of low-emission or renewable fuel vehicles by residents and businesses, public agencies and city government.

+No. Actions Who When Recommended Priority A Develop fleet electrification plan including necessary charging infrastructure and implement electric first policy when purchasing replacement vehicles and other fuel burning equipment.
+When electric vehicle options are inappropriate, hybrid vehicles should be the second choice.
+CA, CM, O&M Mid-term High (unfunded) В Work with Clover Park School District to promote an anti-idling program for school buses.
+Encourage the District to educate parents and transportation providers to avoid idling during pick-up/drop-off times.
+PWE, CED, CM, outside agencies Near-term (ongoing) High

-No. Actions Who When Recommended Priority
+Policy EC 2.2 Expand Affordable Public Transit

+Public transit provides an environmentally friendly, cost-effective, and equitable mode of travel for residents and visitors.
+Lakewood will coordinate with regional transportation agencies and support enhanced and expanded public transit to improve mobility options for residents and visitors.
+Encouraging transit-supportive development patterns can further maximize the efficiency of these systems and help reduce air pollution and greenhouse gas emissions within Lakewood.

+No. Actions Who When Recommended Priority A > Continue to collaborate with Pierce Transit, Sound Transit, Washington Department of Transportation (WDOT), and major employers in Lakewood that provide shuttle services, to explore the potential for expanding transit in the evenings for people with special needs.
+This includes: Exploring the potential to enhance Lakewood's paratransit service.
+Collaborate with regional transportation agencies to maintain and enhance service within the city and region.
+Explore strategies to address affordability, access and safety.
+CA, CM, COMM, PWE, CED, outside agencies Mid-term Medium (unfunded)

-2 A good example of a means to climate change behaviors is found on a website called "Climate Change Connection."
+&lt;sup>2 A good example of a means to climate change behaviors is found on a website called "Climate Change Connection."
 This was created for the province of Manitoba, Canada through public donations and the Winnipeg Foundation, which is similar to our United Way.